Skip to main content

 Hubbard County, MinnesotaOligotrophic

 Ojibway Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 No invasive species are currently listed at Ojibway Lake — the lake remains off the Minnesota infested-waters roster.
 Bass fishing is part of the appeal: the species list runs to 7, anchored by largemouth and/or smallmouth bass.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.